Samoan Civil War: Interlude

 The struggle came to a halt with the 1889 Apia cyclone.
 Many German and American ships were damaged and others sunk entirely; 145 men on warships were lost, and 5 merchant sailors died.
 The three Western powers met and finally agreed to a deal on June 14, 1889, "The Final Act of The Berlin Conference on Samoan Affairs" or "The Berlin General Act" for short.
 It was agreed that Malietoa Laupepa would be returned from exile and restored as King of Samoa, and Samoan independence would be guaranteed.
 It also created a Supreme Court that could adjudicate disputes between Western Powers and the Samoans, and also regulate land sales to Westerners.
 The government stipulated by this act would last ten years.
 Laupepa returned to Apia on August 11, 1889, and affairs were quiet at first, with all sides agreeing to go about in peace from August 1889–1891.

 Tamasese Titimaea died in April 1891.
-In May 31, 1891, Mata'afa left Apia for Maile.
+On May 31, 1891, Mata'afa left Apia for Maile.
 While he soon returned to Apia, he advocated for his right to stand in an election for leadership as provided by the terms of the Berlin General Act, perhaps believing his popularity from his victories in the struggle against German influence would hold up.
 The Western consuls were unanimous in standing by Laupepa, however.
 In early 1892, the government apparently attacked villages known for supporting Mata'afa, forcing their inhabitants into exile in Maile, damaging their buildings, and killing their livestock.
 The Mata'afa supporting parts of Samoa stopped paying taxes, causing fiscal problems for the government.
 The Chief Justice of the Supreme Court established by the Berlin General Act was expected to resolve the disputes, but he was apparently unable, and left Samoa for Europe in 1893.